Non-aggression principle

-The non-aggression principle (NAP), also called the non-aggression axiom, is a concept in which aggression, defined as initiating or threatening any forceful interference (violating or breaching conduct) against an individual, their property, or promises (contracts) for which the aggressor is liable and in which the individual is a counterparty, is inherently wrong.
-There is no single or universal interpretation or definition of the NAP, with different definitions varying in regards to how to treat intellectual property, force, abortion, and other topics.
+The non-aggression principle (NAP) is a concept in which "aggression" – defined as initiating or threatening any forceful interference with an individual, their property or their agreements (contracts) – is illegitimate and should be prohibited.
+Interpretations of the NAP vary, particularly concerning issues like intellectual property, force, and abortion.

+Like the Golden Rule, the Non-Aggression Principle follows an ethics of reciprocity, in the sense that whether a person's action is permissible, depends upon the preceding actions of others.

-The non-aggression principle is considered by some to be an essential idea in libertarianism, anarcho-capitalism or minarchism.
+The non-aggression principle is considered by some to be a, or even the, defining principle of libertarianism.
+It is a common principle among libertarians of both minarchist and anarchist beliefs.

 Justifications

-The principle has been derived by various philosophical approaches, including:
+The principle has been derived through various philosophical approaches, including: